-Unlike many other types of trauma, catastrophic injuries can cause permanent impairment, drastically altering your life.
+Unlike many other types of claims trauma, catastrophic injuries can cause permanent impairment, drastically altering your life.
 These types of injuries may cause permanent disfigurement and psychological trauma.
 In addition, the effects of a catastrophic injury may prevent you from working and may require rehabilitation services and expensive home modifications.

-Catastrophic injuries can leave injury victims and family members with an uncertain financial future.
+Catastrophic personal injuries can leave injury victims and family members with an uncertain financial future.
 With the loss of wages, expensive medical bills, emotional and mental anguish, it can take a lifetime to recover from an accident.
 But with a DC catastrophic injury lawyer from Regan Zambri Long PLLC, accident victims reclaim what was lost and ensure their quality of life for years to come.

 Catastrophic injuries refer to any severe injury or illness that has profound, long-term effects on an individual.
 Most injuries of this type often cause severe disruption to the central nervous system, such as a spinal cord or head injury.